 There are some foods, but they have to be specifically designed.
 The most effective one I know of on the market is Science Diet Oral Care.
 Oral care food nuggets are porous, scraping the sides of the tooth as the tooth sinks in.
 These foods must be used as a primary diet, not a treat, to be very efficient.

 Getting your pets’ teeth cleaned is often necessary.
 Actually, pet dental care is more involved than getting our teeth cleaned in that sedation, pre-anesthetic bloodwork, hospitalization is required.
 Some dogs need it more often than others.
 For example, Yorkshire Terriers and Greyhounds need lots of dental attention compared to your average Labrador Retriever.
 Oh, and don’t forget your feline friends; cats aren’t going to let us do much for them in regards to prevention, so professional cleanings are our most direct option to address an oral care issue.

-I know what some you are thinking, “Come on, I’ll do anything for my pet, but they’re just teeth” Think of it this way – what gets my pet super excited?
+I know what some of you are thinking, “Come on, I’ll do anything for my pet, but they’re just teeth” Think of it this way – what gets my pet super excited?
 Eating.
-Think about if one of things you got most excited about caused you pain with every bite?
+Think about if one of the things you got most excited about caused you pain with every bite?

-I view dental care in dogs as pay now or pay later thing.
+I view dental care in dogs as a pay now or pay later thing.
 The more investment you make at home like brushing, effective foods, and proven treats, the less will be spent on professional cleaning.
 But if you’re passive about dental care and Fido needs a few cleanings in his life span – it’s well worth it.